Federal officials relax guidance on nursing home visits, citing vaccines and slowing infections

 The latest guidance says visits can still occur during a covid-19 outbreak at a nursing home, as long as the virus’s spread appears contained to one area.
 If tests show no new cases elsewhere in the facility, visits may still take place in the other areas, the recommendations say.

 According to an announcement last week by the American Health Care Association, which represents 14,000 nursing homes and other long-term care facilities, covid-19 cases among its members had declined 82 percent since late December, when there were 30,000 new cases.
-The seven-day average for nursing home residents in early February, the organization said, was about 6,000.
+The seven-day case average for nursing home residents in early February, the organization said, was about 6,000.